Published on February 4th, 2017 | by Pro Wrestling Stories0

 KURT ANGLE: I appreciate that, man.
 I’m really looking forward to helping people out.

 You know, my wrestling career is almost over.
-I was meddling into an acting career when I thought, “What do I really want to do?”
+I was meddling in an acting career when I thought, “What do I really want to do?”
 God put me in this direction.
 He said, “You have experienced all of this.
 You have a great story.
-It’s not a happy story, but it’s a good one that you can tell people and you can relate to other people that are struggling from this.”
+It’s not a happy story, but it’s a good one that you can tell people and you can relate to other people that are struggling with this.”